Property

 • Those who don’t need to take money out of their business – If you can leave your property business to grow, without needing to take money out of it, the company structure makes sense.
 (On the other hand if you need to take the money out i.e. to fund your lifestyle you’d need to pay income tax anyway so its not worth the hassle.
 In fact you may end up paying even more tax this way, with a lot of hassle to boot).

-Here are some great tips to ensure you have a successful buy to let experience.
+Here are my tips to ensure you have a successful buy to let experience from abroad.

 • Save up a big deposit